-This grant opportunity is part of the above grant program, which contributes to Department of Industry, Innovation and Science's Outcome One.
-The department works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+This grant opportunity is part of the above program which contributes to Department of Industry Science Energy and Resource's Outcome 1.
+The department works with stakeholders to plan and design the grant opportunity according to the Commonwealth Grants Rules and Guidelines.